 I was on the way to Australia to get an understanding of how Emirates creates menus like the one I had just enjoyed; to investigate the collaborative process it takes for these meals to take flight – from producer to plane.

-The kind-hearted and witty Dutch man we were to get to know over the next few days, is not only responsible for the 100 million meals served on board each year, but menu concept, development, producers, wine procurement, lounges, duty-free, and everything in between – as he puts it: “anything that would fall out if you turned a plane upside down and shook it.” .
+Over breakfast we were greeted by Joost Heymeijer, Senior Vice President of Catering at Emirates, the kind-hearted and witty Dutch man we were to get to know over the next few days, is not only responsible for the 100 million meals served on board each year, but menu concept, development, producers, wine procurement, lounges, duty-free, and everything in between – as he puts it: “anything that would fall out if you turned a plane upside down and shook it.” .

 “Food and wine is emotional and quite personal,” he began.
 “What we aim to do at Emirates is to create experiences that are quite special, but also exceedingly simple.”